 • Long term chronic conditions (normally greater than a term in duration and that are likely to continue) and disabilities are dealt with under the Reasonable Adjustments policy.

 • Students who have long term chronic conditions or disabilities and who believe they are entitled to reasonable adjustments should in the first instance contact Wellbeing Services and request an appointment to discuss their support requirements.
-You can also visit the Wellbeing team in Senate House, or call them on 02476575570.

 • A reasonable adjustment may be unique to the individual and could include special examination arrangements, delayed or flexible deadlines but also alternative methods of assessments.